 This Watergate salad recipe is made with pistachio pudding, crushed pineapple, and pecans.
 Every bite is sweet, tangy, and crunchy, and it takes just minutes to prepare

 Watergate salad is a fun, flavorful side or even dessert.

 What is Watergate Salad?

-This fluff salad gets it’s color and delicious flavor from a box of instant pistachio pudding mix.
-The addition of nuts and coconut add texture while marshmallows and whipped topping make it fluffy.
-Great next to a holiday meal, served as a dessert or with Strawberry Peach Slushies
+This green fluffy salad gets its color and flavor from a box of instant pistachio pudding mix.
+The addition of nuts (and coconut if you like) add texture, while marshmallows and whipped topping make it fluffy and sweet.
+Great next to a holiday meal this recipe is pretty and nostalgic, like Kool-Aid pie or ambrosia salad.

-- Watergate salad is a classic salad recipe that’s easy to make and perfect for any holiday table!
+- Watergate salad is easy to make and perfect for any holiday table!

 - It’s easy to make in one bowl and without having to heat up the oven!
 Just mix and chill!